Local Hour: Tony Calls Dan "Dad" (feat. Tom Bogert)

 So, what's happening?

-Well, because not only did we rattle you, not only did we rattle you, for some reason, the way that you decided to fix it was to say, I'm still rattled from pod talk in the meeting, which is basically something that only us know about
+Well, because not only did we rattle you, not only did we rattle you, for some reason, the way that you decided to fix it was to say, I'm still rattled from pod talk in the meeting, which is basically something that only us know about.

 But can you put into context before we talk about the World Cup draw today, what it means that Messi has come here and done this, and how mismanaged has the selling of it been that it's happening somewhat quietly, that this is not a national or international story.

-When he has grown the sport, he's done everything that's been asked of him, but yet it's happening pretty quietly.
+When he has grown the sport, he's done everything that's been asked. asked of him, but yet it's happening pretty quietly.

-Yeah, in the soccer world, I wouldn't call it too quietly, but definitely in the mainstream kind of American sports, part of that is that it's behind a paywall, and part of that is they haven't really promoted it that well.
+Yeah, in the soccer world, I wouldn't call it too quietly, but definitely in the mainstream kind of American sports, part of that is that it's behind a paywall, and part of that is they haven't really promoted it that well, but on the field, it's been awesome.

-But on the field, it's been awesome.
 He scored or assisted each one of the team's first 12 playoff goals.

 Each one.